About the Map & Data Library

 Sign for Map & Data Library

-The University of Toronto Map & Data Library (MDL) is located on the 5th floor of Robarts Library.
+The University of Toronto Map & Data Library (MDL) is normally located on the 5th floor of Robarts Library.

 Map & Data Library staff are available during reference hours in-person (for map or map-scanned questions only, during the pandemic) or by phone, or available by email via our contact form to assist with: